awsdocs/amazon-s3-developer-guide/doc_source/amazon-s3-policy-keys.md

 ### Example 2: Allow a user to get a list of objects in a bucket according to a specific prefix<a name="condition-key-bucket-ops-2"></a>

-A bucket owner can restrict a user to list content of a specific folder in the bucket\.
-This is useful if objects in the bucket are organized by key name prefixes, the Amazon S3 console then uses the prefixes to show a folder hierarchy \(only the console supports the concept of folders; the Amazon S3 API supports only buckets and objects\)\.
+A bucket owner can restrict a user to list the contents of a specific folder in the bucket\.
+This is useful if objects in the bucket are organized by key name prefixes\.
+The Amazon S3 console then uses the prefixes to show a folder hierarchy \(only the console supports the concept of folders; the Amazon S3 API supports only buckets and objects\)\.

 In this example, the bucket owner and the parent account to which the user belongs are the same\.
 So the bucket owner can use either a bucket policy or a user policy\.
 First, we show a user policy\.